 https://www.apollohealthco.com/wp-content/uploads/2020/11/Spot-the-joy.jpg

 While recently participating in an online course in “Compassionate Resilience” with teacher Sharon Salzberg, the day’s lesson included an exercise in “joy spotting” as a way to create happiness.
-I was captivated by this particular phrasing, and it immediately brought to mind one of my favorite activities: birding, or birdwatching in more common parlance.
-Birding is concurrently thrilling and relaxing while being great exercise for the brain, but it can make one an interesting (or irritating) travel companion.
+I was captivated by this particular phrasing, and it immediately brought to mind one of my favorite activities: birding or birdwatching in more common parlance.
+Birding is concurrently thrilling and relaxing while being a great exercise for the brain, but it can make one an interesting (or irritating) travel companion.

 Anyone who has ever walked, driven, or sat on a ski lift with me will tell you that our time together included my interrupting either silence or conversation by excitedly blurting out “bird” while pointing out a shape either flying, perched, or floating.
 This is what birders do, mostly because we think everyone will be just as excited as we are with the discovery (whether they are or not being completely irrelevant).
 Invariably, whoever is with me will ask, “How did you even see that?”
 To which I reply, “practice.”
-Over the years, with careful attention, and because it matters to me, I have wired my brain to spot movement, size, and shape, which means bird.
+Over the years, with careful attention and because it matters to me, I have wired my brain to spot movement, size, and shape, which means bird.
 It is a habit.
 I never think about it anymore; it just happens.

 It made me think that spotting joy is exactly the same.